| Feature | Cassia Cinnamon | Ceylon Cinnamon |

 For Ceylon Cinnamon

-- Use it in: Béchamel sauces, rice pudding, hot milk with honey, light pastries, and smoothies.
+- Use it in: Béchamel sauces, rice pudding, hot milk with honey, light pastries, and smoothies — safe for daily consumption.

-- TIP: Infuse whole sticks into syrups or creams for a gentle warmth without overpowering other flavors.
+- TIP: Infuse whole sticks into syrups or creams for gentle flavor without overpowering other ingredients.

 - Pairings: Lemon, vanilla, almond milk, apples, pears.